WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths-and-essence/index.md

 compile-time checking, control flow manipulations, and adding behaviors to types without relying on inheritance or other runtime techniques.
 These properties have never been implemented in Swift before.
-Without a doubt, they are the unique strengths that defined Swift Macro.
+Without a doubt, they are the unique strengths that define Swift Macro.

 However, the same features that give Swift Macro its advantages also introduce potential traps and pitfalls.
 We will delve into this topic in